SidonTheTroll/Erstes-Jahr/Chemistry/2-structure-of-atom.md

 # Significance of Heisenberg's Uncertainity Principle

 According to principle of optics, the accuracy with which a particle can be located depends upon the wavelength of the light used.
-The uncertainity in position is $\plusmn\lambda$
+The uncertainity in position is $\pm \lambda$

 $\uparrow E = \frac{hc}{\lambda\downarrow}$
 More the energy, lower the wavelength